Canada's International Investment Position (IIP)

 View the Questionnaire(s) and reporting guide(s).

-The raw data received from questionnaire respondents are submitted to edits to ensure consistency and coherence.
-Historical edits compare data from the latest period to data from earlier reference periods.
 When necessary, there is follow up with the respondent to verify or correct the data.

 Before the international investment position data are published, several steps are taken to ensure the quality of the estimates.